deniskrut/Advanced-Lane-Finding/README.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

-Before trying the current approach, I've tried more complete searches that would not rely that we get a correct peak for the lanes in the bottom quater of an image.
+Before trying the current approach, I've tried more complete searches that would not rely that we get a correct peak for the lanes in the bottom quarter of an image.
 For that initially I took all possible candidates for each 1/8th of an image, and iterated through all of them, with higher peaks first.
 That obviously took tremendous amount of time, and also did not work very well, because lanes might be matched with some artifacts on the image that would give lanes better score.

 Other approach I've tried was successive refinement of set of candidates.
 Starting with some set of candidates for lanes for each of the 1/8th of an image, I would peak other candidate that would improve the score.
 I did it until lanes were "good", or until score for lanes stops improving.
-This did have better performance then previous approach, but still saffered from peaking random artifacts and declaring them lanes.
+This did have better performance than previous approach, but still suffered from peaking random artifacts and declaring them lanes.

 If I had more time, I would implement a better binary image processing.
 I think better results can be achieved by trying more color models and channels.
 This would give me better results on challenge videos, that can fail due to false positives in the binary image